 THEY ARE PUBLIC RECORDS.
 IF YOU ARE STUCK WITH A LARGE STACK OF PAPER INSTEAD, YOU CAN ARRANGE TO HAVE THE MANAGER PREPARE THIS ENVELOPE (TO INCLUDE THE FINANCIALS) AND LEAVE IT THERE FOR THE BUYER TO PICK UP.
 THE BUYER MUST BE GIVEN TIME TO REVIEW THE CONDO DOCS.
 What if the buyer doesn't like what he/she learns?
 See bottom of this page regarding legal requirements-

+Most condo associations require a buyer to APPLY to the association prior to being allowed to purchase.
+This means buyers will need to take the extra step and request that buyer's package from the condo association.
 There is no legal requirement for the seller to provide the condo application to the buyer.
 It's often very easy for the buyer to obtain this form or package from the condo management office, or with a quick phone call to the manager.
 However, we recommend the seller, once in contract with a buyer, takes the step to provide this condo application to the buyer to get the process started.
 This should be done as soon as there is an executed (signed by both parties in full and valid) contract.

 Most management companies now have these condo application packages readily available in pdf format and easily requested and emailed, or found on the condo association website for download.
 Most condos require buyers to go through the application process to be approved before a sales transaction can close.
 This process can take 10-15 business days so it's very important that the buyer turn in their application right away.
 The application package most likely will include the app itself, plus the cost (usually $100) and payment method, and other details managing expectations about any needed interview and other needed information about the process.